gofynd/fdk-client-kotlin/documentation/platform/WEBHOOK.md

-To fetch all webhook events.
+Retrieve all configurations for event handling.

 *Returned Response:*